Over two dozen flamingos killed by fox at National Zoo - NewsBreak

 “This is a heartbreaking loss for us and everyone who cares about our animals,” Brandie Smith, director of the Smithsonian’s National Zoo, said in a statement.

-This is the first predator breach of the flamingo exhibit since it first opened in 1970.
+This is the first predator breach of the flamingo exhibit sinhttps://nationalzoo.si.edu/news/tragic-loss-animal-life-smithsonians-national-zooce it first opened in 1970.

 “The barrier we used passed inspection and is used by other accredited zoos across the country.
 Our focus now is on the well-being of the remaining flock and fortifying our habitats,” Smith said.